Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - You prefer minimalist interfaces

-Choose Square as your cheap restaurant POS system if:
+Choose Square if:

 - You have table service